-Greek Island Architecture, Culture and Identity (Naxos, Amorgos, Santorini, Tinos)
+Greek Island Architecture, Culture and Identity (Athens, Amorgos, Santorini, Tinos)

-NOTE: This course starts on the island of Naxos and ends on the island of Tinos.
-Students should arrange to arrive in Athens the day before the start of the program, and to depart from Athens the day after the end of the program, in order to have time for their ferry connections between Athens and the islands.
+NOTE: This course starts in Athens and ends on the island of Tinos.
+Students should arrange to depart from Greece the day after the end of the program, in order to have time for their ferry connections between Tinos and Athens.

 This four-week course (Greek Island Architecture, Culture, and Identity) is a voyage into the life and architecture of four Cycladic islands aiming to offer students an opportunity to consider questions of dwelling, belonging, and identity through an investigation of their practices of making sustainable architecture.
 The overarching aim of this course is to explore the meaning of unique island spaces: the private, the public, and the communal.
 We aim to understand what “dwelling” really means when it is fully engaged with the environment, histories and local practices.